Mosaic Age - Art in Light

 Frequently asked questions

-Yes.
-The lamp ships with a warm yellow LED bulb already installed.
-When it eventually needs replacing, a standard screw-in LED bulb of the same size fits the socket.
-The included bulb is not dimmable, so if you use a dimmer switch in that outlet, choose a replacement bulb that is rated for dimmer compatibility.
+Yes — every Mosaic Age mosaic lamp ships with a warm-white LED bulb already installed.
+When the original bulb eventually needs replacing, a standard screw-in LED of the same size fits the socket.
+If your outlet uses a dimmer switch, choose a dimmer-compatible replacement, as the included bulb is not dimmable.

 Continue reading